Child Custody & Paternity

 Determining Factors for Court Ruled Custody Plans

 If parents cannot agree on custody, the court will make a ruling on the matter after considering many factors.
-These factors can include but are not limited to:

 - Each parent’s ability to provide a stable home environment and provide for the child